jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Takeaway 2

 Users will feel most empowered when they can accomplish the tasks that prove the value of your product on their own.
+Empowered users are also most likely to reach for their wallets.

 (Yes, this means an intuitive product, but that is a topic for a different talk.)